 - Required courses must be taken at a regionally accredited U.S. or Canadian college or university.
 Transfer credit from a school outside the U.S. or Canada will not apply to the required courses and a baccalaureate degree from a regionally accredited U.S. or Canadian institution is required.

 - It is the responsibility of the applicant to complete all prerequisites prior to matriculating into the physician assistant program.

-If English isn’t your native language, we need to know that you speak it well enough to perform effectively as a student.
-Please send your TOEFL score to the Office of Enrollment Services before the application deadline.
+If English is not your native language, we need to know that you speak it well enough to perform effectively as a student.
+Please send your TOEFL score to the Office of the Registrar before the application deadline.
 We require a minimum score of 100 on the iBt or paper version of the exam.